zirvaorg/server/README.md

 ## Getting Started
 1. Start the server with `zirva` command.
 You can specify a port with the `-p PORT` argument.
-2. Add the register url in the add server section in the [portal](https://portal.zirva.org).
+2. Add the registration URL in the “Add Server” section of the [portal](https://portal.zirva.org).
 3. Everything is ready!

 ## Installation